matthiasn/BirdWatch/Clojure-Websockets/README.md

     lein cljsbuild auto release
     lein cljsbuild auto dev

-Another way for an even more interactive development experience is to use **Figwheel**.
+Another way for an even more interactive development experience is to use **[lein-figwheel](https://github.com/bhauman/lein-figwheel)** which will allow for live reloading while maintaining the client-side application state.
+For this, you use

+    lein figwheel

+instead of the cljsbuild command above.
+Then, whenever code changes, only the changed namespace is recompiled, which typically only takes fractions of a second.
+Note however that this mode is only meant for use during development on a local machine.
+Instead of a single, optimized JavaScript file, the browser needs to download many small files.
+Also, the resulting JavaScript code is slower than the code that went through advanced compilation in the **[Closure compiler](https://developers.google.com/closure/compiler)**.

 You also need **[Bower](http://bower.io)** for managing the client-side dependencies.
 Once you have it installed, all you need to do is run it once: